 Ministry of Health sent a certificate for the recognition of Dr. Njibullah Ahmad's contribution in creating awareness in the health sector, who hosted Radio Ashna's popular health call in show.

-The award for Excellence in National Network/Cable News Religion Reporting, Religion Newswriters Association (2015)
+Award for Excellence in National Network/Cable News Religion Reporting, Religion Newswriters Association (2015)

 Religion Newswriters Association names winners of 2015 Awards for Excellence in Religion Reporting.
 The award for Excellence in National Network/Cable News Religion Reporting went to Mike O’Sullivan of Voice of America.